Protein Muffins

 Flavor variations

-While these protein muffins taste delicious on their own, here are some fun flavors for some variety.
+While these protein muffins taste delicious on their own, I’ve tested the batter with five popular flavors to switch things up for you!

 • Peanut butter– Be sure to use peanut butter and add some peanut butter chips on top.

-• Banana– Replace the unsweetened applesauce for equal amounts of pureed banana (just blend several bananas!).
+• Banana– Replace the unsweetened applesauce with equal amounts of pureed banana (just blend several bananas!).

 • Chocolate– Use chocolate protein powder and fold through half a cup of chocolate chips.